Q: I just realized the deadline was today for the Rocket Grant proposals. Is there any flexibility in the deadline?

 Q: If my time-based work samples are too long, will the first 3 minutes be what is considered?

 A: Yes, and you should consider the impact of not meeting the requested parameters.
 This tends to make your application look rushed and unprofessional.
+We encourage you to prepare a 3-minute work sample edited for this application.

 Q: I am uploading video prepared on my Windows machine.
 Could you check to see if it works on a Mac?